 When transacting with Crypto-currencies it is essential to keep a trail of the transactions for CGT and audit purposes.

 The SMSF must ensure to:

-General CGT rules would apply when selling bitcoins to third parties.
-That is, if the bitcoin was held for less than 12 months, a 15% tax would be applied on the gain and if it was held for more than 12 months, the capital gain would be taxed at the discounted rate of 10%.
+General CGT rules would apply when selling crypto-currency to third parties.
+That is, if the crypto-currency was held for less than 12 months, a 15% tax would be applied on the gain and if it was held for more than 12 months, the capital gain would be taxed at the discounted rate of 10%.

 See our Virtual Currency page for more information on bitcoin ownership in an SMSF.